This article was updated on Sept. 11, 2018.

 Choices to outsource HR administration include:

 - Help desks: Help desks provide self-service help for human resources needs.
 Secure cloud-based portals enable employees to review benefits and policies.

 - ASOs: An HR Administration Service Organization offers a flexible solution for many small businesses.
-Your company remains the employer of record, but you can outsource many routine employment functions to an ASO, such as benefits administration and job descriptions.
+Your organization remains the employer of record, but you can outsource many routine employment functions to an ASO, such as benefits administration and job descriptions.

 - Professional Employer Organizations (PEOs): When you contract with a PEO, you form a co-employment relationship with the PEO.
 Your firm and the PEO are both employers of record for your employees.
-You retain daily management responsibilities but the PEO handles payroll, taxes, employee records, human resources and benefits, and it canhelp manage HR compliance.
+You retain daily management responsibilities but the PEO handles payroll, taxes, employee records, human resources and benefits, and it can help manage HR compliance.

 3. Select the Right Vendor

 HR vendors vary in the amount of personal service they offer.
-Depending on how adept your company is at handling its HR needs, you may need a partner who provides a personal representative to answer questions, or 24/7 service.
+Depending on how adept your business is at handling its HR needs, you may need a partner who provides a personal representative to answer questions, or 24/7 service.
 Make sure you understand exactly what you're getting with any HR vendor.